Malcsta/odin-recipes/README.md

-This project is being created as my introduction to HTML, and will be
+This project is being created as my introduction to HTML, and will be showcasing some delicious recipes.